Tides of Tadoussac.com Marées de Tadoussac

 Robert Peel William Campbell 1853 - 1929

-Robert Peel William Campbell was born in St. Hilaire Québec on August 27th, 1853.
+Robert Peel William Campbell was born in St. Hilaire Québec in 1853.
 He was the second son of Major Thomas Edmund Campbell, seigneur of Rouville, and his wife Henriette-Julie Juchereau Duchesnay.
 Thomas Campbell became seigneur upon his wife’s inheritance of the seigneury from her father, Ignace-Michel-Louis-Antoine d’Irumberry de Salaberry.
-Robert’s great uncle was Charles de Salaberry, CB, who led the Canadian troops at the battle of Chateauguay in their defeat of a numerically superior American army advancing on Montreal during the War of 1812.
+Robert’s great uncle was Charles de Salaberry, CB, who led the Canadian troops at the Battle of Chateauguay in their defeat of a numerically superior American army advancing on Montreal during the War of 1812.

-He grew up in the Manoir Rouville, a Tudor style mansion located on the south bank of the Richelieu River, in the shadow on the majestic Mount St. Hilaire.
-His youth would have been spent exploring the countryside of St. Hilaire and helping his father with development of his 150-acre model farm, a large portion of which was devoted to the nurturing of trees.
+Robert grew up in the Manoir Rouville, a Tudor-style mansion located on the south bank of the Richelieu River, in the shadow of majestic Mount St. Hilaire.
+His youth would have been spent exploring the countryside of St. Hilaire and helping his father with the development of his 150-acre model farm, a large portion of which was devoted to the nurturing of trees.
 Owing to his mother’s French-Canadian roots and his father’s British heritage, he was completely fluent in both English and French.
 This ability would serve him well later in his life.

-He attended Bishop’s College School (BCS) in Lennoxville.
+He attended Bishop’s College School in Lennoxville.
 He continued his studies at the University of Bishop’s College completing a Bachelor of Arts degree in June of 1873 and a Masters of Arts degree in June of 1876.
-At the age of 22, this was quite an accomplishment for the day.
+At the age of twenty-two, this was quite an accomplishment for the day.
 He went on to study law at Laval University and with the completion of his L.L.B. was awarded the Dufferin Gold Medal.
-The medal was an official British commendation awarded by the then Governor General Lord Dufferin, to Canadian students and athletes who had achieved high excellence in academics and athletics.
+The medal was an official British commendation awarded by the then Governor-General Lord Dufferin, to Canadian students who had achieved high excellence in academics and athletics.

-At some time between 1882 and 1885 he purchased the property know as Kirk Ella from John Brustall.
-The 83-acre property was located on the opposite side for Rue St. Louis from Godfrey Rhodes residence Cataraqui.
+At some time between 1882 and 1885, Robert purchased the property known as Kirk Ella from John Burstall.
+The eighty-three-acre property was located on the opposite side of Rue St. Louis from Godfrey Rhodes’ residence Cataraqui.
 The house on the property was destroyed by fire in 1879 after Burstall had done extensive renovations.
 A new residence would have been built by Robert Campbell.
 He lived at Kirk Ella until his death.